nimiew/grab-cv/readme.md

 	NOTE: This may take some time.

 3. On the command line, run "python evaluate.py --custom_test" *Remember to run with the flag*. \
-	This script calculates accuracy based on "custom_pred_labels_with_probabilities.txt" and "custom_test_labels.txt".
+	This script calculates and prints accuracy based on "custom_pred_labels_with_probabilities.txt" and "custom_test_labels.txt".

 # Other Notes:
 1. Run on Python 3 with GPU.